Xarelto Lawsuits

-The Xarelto lawsuit claims the manufacturers of Xarelto failed to warn doctors and patients that the drug could cause irreversible internal bleeding, and that a substitute medication was just as effective at reducing clots but without the life-threatening danger of excessive blood loss.
+The Xarelto lawsuit claimed that Xarelto could cause irreversible internal bleeding, and that a substitute medication was just as effective at reducing blood clots but without the life-threatening danger of excessive blood loss.

 Xarelto Injuries & Side Effects